top of page

 Mikkyo

 Mikkyo ,"secret teaching," refers to the esoteric Buddhist teachings (vajrayana or mantrayana) transmitted from India to China.
-These arrived in Japan in the 9th century, carried by great masters like Kobo Daishi, Jikaku Daishi, and Chisho Daishi.
+These arrived in Japan in the 9th century, carried by great masters like Kobo Daishi, Chisho Daishi, and Jikaku Daishi.

 Mikkyo practice centers on penetration of the "Three Mysteries" of body, speech, and mind, making use of mudra, mantra, and visualization.
 Thus identifying experientially with enlightened beings, the mikkyo practitioner's own body becomes itself the body of a buddha.

-Mikkyo historically has tremendously influenced Japanese Buddhism and culture as a whole.
-It is preserved today primarily in the Shingon and Tendai schools, which still transmit its methods privately from teacher to student through oral instruction.
+Mikkyo historically has exerted tremendous influence on Japanese Buddhism and culture as a whole.
+It is preserved today primarily in Shingon, Tendai, and Shugendo lineages, which still transmit its methods privately from teacher to student through oral instruction.

-Korinji has been officially recognized as a Shingi Shingon training place.
-We are able — because of relationships we have with Shingon and Tendai temples — to serve as a gateway to those traditions.
-Our abbot is a Shingon priest (ajari).
+Korinji is able — because of relationships we have with temples in Japan — to serve as a gateway to these traditions.

-Please see the calendar for upcoming events or to submit prayer boards.
+Please see the calendar for upcoming events or to submit prayer boards for goma.

 bottom of page